- Competitive Analysis

 - It needs to be functional: Websites should be properly coded for SEO, which means adding structure to the site with metadata such as schema, optimized images, and title and meta tags.

-- It needs to be mobile-friendly: 57 percent of all U.S. online traffic now comes from smartphones and tablets.
+- It needs to be mobile-friendly: 57% of all U.S. online traffic now comes from smartphones and tablets.
 Having a site that is optimized to be mobile-friendly is a must.

-- It needs to be secure: Over 40 percent of the sites on the first page of Google are HTTPS, which is not a surprise since Google has confirmed that they favor HTTPS sites.
+- It needs to be secure: 94% of the sites on the first page of Google are HTTPS, which is not a surprise since Google has confirmed that they favor HTTPS sites.

 Your website will also have to be optimized so that search engines can find and rank it online.
 This is commonly referred to as search engine optimization (SEO), and it is essential in getting your website ranked on Google.